-Unless otherwise stated in this report, references to "Kosmos," "we," "us" or "the company" refer to Kosmos Energy Holdings and its subsidiaries prior to the completion of the corporate reorganization, which was completed in connection with our initial public offering ("IPO"), and Kosmos Energy Ltd. and its subsidiaries as of the completion of the corporate reorganization and thereafter.
+Unless otherwise stated in this report, references to "Kosmos," "we," "us" or "the company" refer to Kosmos Energy Ltd. and its subsidiaries.
 We have provided definitions for some of the industry terms used in this report in the "Glossary and Selected Abbreviations" beginning on page 2.

+Page

-Glossary and Selected Abbreviations .
-2
+Glossary and Selected Abbreviations 2

-Cautionary Statement Regarding Forward-Looking Statements
+Cautionary Statement Regarding Forward-Looking Statements 6

 PART I

 Item 1.
-Business .
-8
+Business 8

 Item 1A.
-Risk Factors .
-42
+Risk Factors 42

 Item 1B.
-Unresolved Staff Comments .
-68
+Unresolved Staff Comments 73

 Item 2.
-Properties .
-68
+Properties 73

 Item 3.
-Legal Proceedings .
-68
+Legal Proceedings 73

 Item 4.
-Mine Safety Disclosures .
-68
+Mine Safety Disclosures 73

 PART II

 Item 5.
 Market for the Registrant's Common Equity, Related Stockholder Matters and Issuer

-Purchases of Equity Securities
+Purchases of Equity Securities 74

 Item 6.
-Selected Financial Data .
-72
+Selected Financial Data 76

 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations .
-74
+Management's Discussion and Analysis of Financial Condition and Results of

+Operations 78

 Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk
+Quantitative and Qualitative Disclosures About Market Risk 96

 Item 8.
-Financial Statements and Supplementary Data
+Financial Statements and Supplementary Data 99

 Item 9.
-Changes in and Disagreements With Accountants on Accounting and Financial .)3
+Changes in and Disagreements With Accountants on Accounting and Financial

-Disclosure .
-138
+Disclosure 143

 Item 9A.
-Controls and Procedures .
-138
+Controls and Procedures 143

 Item 9B.
-Other Information .
-139
+Other Information 144

 PART III

 Item 10.
-Directors, Executive Officers and Corporate Governance .
-142
+Directors, Executive Officers and Corporate Governance 147

 Item 11.
-Executive Compensation .
-142
+Executive Compensation 147

 Item 12.
-Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters .
-142
+Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters 147

 Item 13.
-Certain Relationships and Related Transactions, and Director Independence
+Certain Relationships and Related Transactions, and Director Independence 147

 Item 14.
-Principal Accounting Fees and Services
+Principal Accounting Fees and Services 147

-PART IV - · -
+PART IV

 Item 15.
-Exhibits, Financial Statement Schedules .
-143
+Exhibits, Financial Statement Schedules 148